 3) Lobster shells have been used to make golf balls…

-Traditional plastic-skinned golf balls that are whacked into the sea are nonetheless a source of pollution, and a potential hazard to creatures of the sea.
+Traditional plastic-skinned golf balls that are whacked into the sea are nonetheless a source of pollution and a potential hazard to creatures of the sea.
 Leftover lobster shells would previously have been regarded as rubbish and thrown away into landfills.
 Therefore, biodegradable golf balls would be a logical solution (these do already exist!), targeted to those who wish to play golf over lochs or in the ocean from cruise ships.

 In an effort to utilise lobsters and increase the value of the fisherman’s catch, a University of Maine Professor designed and created golf balls made out of lobster shells!
-These dissolve when submerged in water therefore, proving to be both eco-friendly and very cost effective.
+These dissolves when submerged in water, therefore, proving to be both eco-friendly and very cost effective.
 The problem is they only travel about 70% of the distance of a regular plastic golf ball, so they won't be at the U.S. Open anytime soon!

-4) Shellfish purify ours waters.
+4) Shellfish purify our waters.

 Shellfish are a natural water filter.
 Freshwater mussels feed on microalgae and thereby purify the water in a natural and environmentally friendly way.
 They have the ability to filter roughly 15 to 20 gallons of water each and every day.
 That’s a few short of a whopping 90 litres per day!
 Shellfish survive by filtering microscopic particles from the water by feeding on the nutrients known as phytoplankton therefore, all bivalves’ are fantastic underwater maids.